Brett Myers: 2009: Injuries

 Myers complained of pain in his right hip during a May 27 game against the Florida Marlins.
 Tests revealed a torn labrum in the hip, which required surgery.
 Myers underwent the procedure in June and was placed on the disabled list.

 On August 15, 2009, Myers was forced to miss his rehab start after an eye injury.
 The Phillies originally said Myers injured his eye while playing catch with his four-year-old son, but Myers changed the story and stated that he slipped out of his truck and hit his face.

 He returned to the Phillies on September 4 and pitched out of the bullpen the following day.
 It was speculated in the media that Myers would be used in the closer's role again because of Brad Lidge's struggles.
 However, the possibility was shot down by Phillies manager Charlie Manuel who said Myers "has soreness, which is kind of normal because he missed so much time."
 After the 2009 World Series, Myers filed for free agency after the Phillies informed him that they would not be pursuing a new contract with him.

 Houston Astros

 On January 8, 2010, Myers agreed to a one-year deal with the Houston Astros.

 On August 1, 2010, Myers agreed to a two-year extension.
 The contract included a club option for the 2013 season.
 Myers finished 10th in the 2010 NL Cy Young Voting.
 With the Astros in 2011, Myers led the league in quality starts.

 On February 28, 2012, Myers was moved once again to the closer role, after previous closer Mark Melancon was traded to the Boston Red Sox.
-His vesting option for 2013 was changed from starts because of his new role.
+Myers' vesting option for 2013 was changed from starts because of his new role.